Juan José Duarte: Activism

 He was the only foreign merchant who refused to sign a manifesto in support of Jean-Pierre Boyer when he invaded Santo Domingo in 1822, and the one who a year later refused to pay homage to General Charles Riviere-Hérard.
 In 1843, during the visit of General Hérard to Santo Domingo, Juan José Duarte showed his energy when he refused to let Haitian officers leave a Colombian flag in his house for malicious purposes, Rosa Duarte says.

 Don Juan experienced the anguish of his son's persecution and clandestinity to the point of hiding his hiding place even from Francisco del Rosario Sánchez, when Hérard and his men required him on July 12, 1843.
 Rosa Duarte, who was present during the exchange between her father and Sánchez, writes:

 The sorrowful old man did not distrust, He had spent the day with his afflicted family in the greatest tribulation, feeling the bitter persecution that was being done to his most beloved son; and at that time he had not found a safe place to hide him.
 And at that moment he looked at Sánchez like an envoy of Providence, and shaking the hands that he offered him with such selflessness: “Save him!
 I don't distrust... tell me where you expect it."
 Sánchez answered: “in the Plaza del Carmen, in front of my house.”

-On November 25, 1843, some few months after Juan Pablo’s exile, the elder Duarte suddenly died at the age of 68.
+On November 25, 1843, some few months after Juan Pablo's exile, the elder Duarte suddenly died at the age of 68.
 His body received a Christian burial in the vault of the Rosario chapel of the parish church of Santa Bárbara, in the city of Santo Domingo.

 Historiography

 Historian José Gabriel García, a future veteran of the Independence and Restoration wars, described Juan José Duarte with the following:

 A man of upright conscience and pure feelings, he did not want to associate his name with a reprehensible act, and by acting with such nobility and nobility, he anticipated the heir of his virtues the glory of later sacrificing his future to give his fellow citizens a homeland.
 That, lavish towards everyone, only towards him she has not used lavishness or favors.

-Juan José Duarte Rodríguez, the progenitor of the Father of the Nation, has not received from the Dominicans the recognition that his sacrifices, dedication, struggles and sufferings in favor of the Republic deserve.
-No statues or busts have been erected to him, no monument honors his memory, there is no written work that records his exploits and pains.
-And he does not deserve tribute for the simple fact of having procreated Juan Pablo Duarte: the history of his life is also that of an ardent revolutionary, patriot and martyr for Independence.
+Juan José Duarte Rodríguez, father of Juan Pablo Duarte, has not been the subject of statues, monuments, or written biographical works in the Dominican Republic.
+In addition to his relation to Juan Pablo Duarte, he was involved in the independence movement as a revolutionary.